ffqueiroz/PLreg/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have:
+In this version I:

-* Added the CI.lambda function.
+* Updated the CI.lambda function.
-* Small changes in the documentation of some functions.
+* Did some small changes in the documentation of some functions.
-* The PLreg function now returns the penalized profile likelihood for lambda.

 ## R CMD check results